swdotcom/swdc-atom/README.md

 ***Software* is currently in private Beta.
 To use this plugin, please join the wait list at https://software.com**

 *Software* measures activity in your text editor or IDE so you can see the times during the day when you are the most productive.
 We also help you see how much you code at work or at nights and weekends, how meetings impact the amount you code, and more.
-For more information, please visit our website at https://software.com.

 ## Setup